aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 for failureDomain in failureDomains: for machineConfig in machineConfigs:
-    validate resource presence with the failureDomain's instance of the CloudMonkey executable
+    validate resource presence with the failureDomain's configuration of the CloudMonkey executable

 ### Cloudstack credentials